cloudmesh/classes/docs/source/assignments.rst

     A report must be produced while using the format discussed in the Report Format section.
 The following length is required:

-    * 3 pages, one student in the project
+    * 4 pages, one student in the project
-    * 5 pages, one student in the project
+    * 6 pages, two students in the project
-    * 7 pages, one student in the project
+    * 8 pages, three students in the project

     Reports can be longer up to 10 pages if needed.
 Your high quality scientific report should describe a) What you did b) results